Cable & Wire | High quality and excellent service at reasonable prices.

 Third-Party Notified Bodies and Factory Production Control (AVCP)

-Per the CPR structure, all assessments are required to be performed by EU-recognized Notified Bodies such as TÜV, VDE, or Intertek.
+Under the CPR framework, official assessments must be performed by EU-recognized Notified Bodies (NB) such as TÜV, VDE, or Intertek.

-Zion Communication follows a dual-layer testing strategy combining in-house quality control and third-party certification.
+Zion Communication employs a dual-layer strategy that combines rigorous in-house quality control with official third-party certification.

-• Routine smoke density checks (EN 61034 equivalent) in small-scale chambers.
+• Routine smoke density checks using EN 61034-equivalent small-scale chambers.

-• Acidity simulation tests verifying halogen-free LSZH compounds.
+• Acidity simulation tests to verify the purity of Halogen-Free (LSZH) compounds.

-• Flame propagation verification on finished cable assemblies.
+• Vertical flame spread verification on finished cable batches.

 Third-Party Certification & AVCP